afbujan/driver_challenge/README.md

 python concatenate_reads_test.py --help
 ```

-This command will display the module's help info.
-There are 3 parameters that can be controlled: the number of reads, the length of the reads, and the length ratio overlapping/non-overlapping regions (called beta)
+The command above will display the module's help info.
+There are 3 parameters that can be controlled: the number of reads, the length of the reads, and the ratio between the length of the overlapping and the non-overlapping regions (called beta).

 To test the code you can type the following: